Frequently Asked Questions

 What most of our members in this situation do is simply have two sets of scoring rules, one for TEs and one for the rest, and then either combine the two, or simply go off of positional cheat sheets when drafting.

-Another option is PC Drafter (Free with your 4for4 subscription).
-PC Drafter does support more complex rule sets like this.
+Another option is Draft Analyzer (Free with your 4for4 subscription).
+Draft Analyzer does support more complex rule sets like this.

 Further reading on this subject: How Does 1.5 PPR Scoring for TEs Impact Draft Strategy?